my2ndhead/hyperthreat/README.md

 - Hyperbaseline: A general purpose baselining add-on to monitor activity and detect outliers
 - Hypercrypto: An add-on that provides hash and crypto commands.

-# Why should you use the Hyperthreat App Suite?
+# Why should I use the Hyperthreat App Suite?

 Detecting insiders is a tough task, as insiders can move slowly over several weeks and months to stay undetected.
 On the other hand, opening security incidents for every little suspicious action, will cause many false alerts.